AvaloniaUI/Avalonia/Docs/intro.md

 Yep, by putting a bang in front of the property name you can bind to a property (attached or otherwise) from the object initializer.

+## Visual and Logical trees

+Perspex uses the same visual/logical tree separation that is used by WPF (and to some extent HTML is moving in this direction with the Shadow DOM).
+The manner of accessing the two trees is slightly different however.
+Rather than using Visual/LogicalTreeHelper you can cast any control to an IVisual or ILogical to reveal the tree operations.
+There's also the VisualExtensions class which provides some useful extension methods such as `GetVisualAncestor<T>(this IVisual visual)` or `GetVisualAt(this IVisual visual, Point p)`.

+## Styles

+Styles in Perspex diverge from styles in WPF quite a lot, and move towards a more CSS-like system.
+It's probably easiest to show in an example.
+Here is the default style for the CheckBox control:

+    new Style(x => x.OfType<CheckBox>())
+    {
+        Setters = new[]
+        {
+            new Setter(Button.TemplateProperty, ControlTemplate.Create<CheckBox>(this.Template)),
+        },
+    },
+    new Style(x => x.OfType<CheckBox>().Template().Id("checkMark"))
+    {
+        Setters = new[]
+        {
+            new Setter(Shape.IsVisibleProperty, false),
+        },
+    },
+    new Style(x => x.OfType<CheckBox>().Class(":checked").Template().Id("checkMark"))
+    {
+        Setters = new[]
+        {
+            new Setter(Shape.IsVisibleProperty, true),
+        },
+    },

+Let's see what's happening here:

+    new Style(x => x.OfType<CheckBox>())

+The constructor for the Style class defines the selector.
+Here we're saying "this style applies to all controls in the the visual tree of type CheckBox".
+A more complex selector:

+    new Style(x => x.OfType<CheckBox>().Class(":checked").Template().Id("checkMark"))

+This selector matches "all controls with Id == "checkMark" in the template of a CheckBox with the class ":checked".
+Each control has an Id property, and Ids in templates are considered to be in a separate namespace.

+Inside the Style class we then have a collection of setters similar to WPF.

+This system means that there's no more need for WPF's Triggers - the styling works with classes (which are arbitrary strings) similar to CSS.
+Similar to CSS, classes with a leading ":" are set by the control itself in response to events like mouseover and click.

+Similar to WPF, styles can be defined on each control, with a global application style collection at the root.
+This means that different subsections of the visual tree can have a completely different look-and-feel.

+## XAML

+As you can see, all of the examples here are defined in code, and as yet there is no current support for any type of markup such as XAML.
+That's not to rule out such a thing, but I don't think there's anyone out there who loves XAML and I'm sure a better markup is possible.
+However as XAML maps to .NET objects there should be no reason a XAML parser couldn't be written.

 ## That's all for now